Charles E.W. Bean, Diaries, AWM38 3DRL 606/54/1 July August 1916 pt10

 attacks.
 They wanted the 2nd

-Divn to take the front German
+Divn to take the front Germans

 O.G. trenches battalion by battalion,

-bombing from the south.
+bombing from the South.
 They

 divided it up into 4 parts